 Literacy tutoring is offered to students who need help with literacy skills such as writing, grammar, spelling, reading and comprehension.
-Numeracy tutoring is an opportunity to review maths skills to help students engage with their class work.
-These sessions are run by the Learning Intervention teachers and are free and open to any students who wish to work on their numeracy and literacy skills.
+Numeracy tutoring is an opportunity to review maths skills to help students engage with their classwork.
+These sessions are run by Learning Enrichment teachers and are free and open to any students who wish to work on their numeracy and literacy skills.